openandclose/tosixinch/docs/topics.rst

 since it is not available.)

 ``userdir`` is inserted to ``sys.path`` (``sys.path[0]``).
-So if you want to import sibling modules in the script file, refer them from ``script`` package, e.g. ::
+So if you want to import sibling modules in the program file, refer them from ``script`` package, e.g. ::

     import script.bar